gilgameshjw/hydejack-starter-kit/WORK/README.md

 # Work & Interests

-During my career, I have been interested and worked extensively on the topics below, on which I consider myself an expert.
+During my career, I have worked extensively on the topics below, on which I have developed as an expert.
-Working on these topics, unique software solutions have been created or often, latest existing benchmarks have been reproduced and beaten.
+Working on these topics, unique software solutions have been created or latest existing benchmarks have been reproduced and beaten.

-Among other highlights of my career, the work on the topics below is illustrated under the **Current and Past Work** section of the website.
+My past and current work is described with more details under the **Current and Past Work** section of the website.

 ## Neuro Inspired Computing

 #### Deep Learning for Weather Predictions

-With JUA, we have adapted latet existing research to productionise a novel end-to-end AI system for global weather prediction.

-We have worked with Fourier Neural Operators (FNO), Graph Neural Networks and Generative Adversarial Networks (GAN) to currently operate the most accurate precipitation weather model.
+With JUA, we have adapted Fourier Neural Operators (FNO), Graph Neural Networks and Generative Adversarial Networks (GAN) to currently operate the most accurate precipitation weather model.

 I am currently working on porting the FNO architecture to text processing and enhancing it.